70s Roller-Disco Elopement in Brighton Bridal editorial

 Image Via Caroline Opacic Photography

-Inspired by the 70's Venice Beach Roller Disco, this proposal story/elopment was something I dreamed of creating for a while.
+Inspired by the 70's Venice Beach Roller Disco, this proposal story/elopement was something I dreamed of creating for a while.

-I wanted to do a roll reversal on ‘guy does a secret proposal’ and showcase that strong independent women can totally pull that off too (and should) if they wanted to.
+I wanted to do a roll reversal on ‘Bloke does a secret proposal’ and showcase that strong independent women can totally pull that off too (and should) if they wanted to.

-Centre stage was Peggy, the head Roller Girl, our bride to be, accompanied by Tabs and Fran, her wing women, carrying the proposal flags made by my retro-loving sister Tanya of Day Dreamer Createve Studio.
+Centre stage was Peggy, the head Roller Girl, our bride-to-be, accompanied by Tabs and Fran, her wing women, carrying the proposal flags made by my retro-loving sister Tanya of Daydreamer Creative Studio.